ipums/ipums.github.io/pages/working-mpc/career-opportunities/index.markdown

 permalink: /working-mpc/career-opportunities/
 ---

-We currently don't have any openings at ISRDI IT.
+We are currently seeking a Linux system administrator to join our IT Operations team.
+You can find details at [https://z.umn.edu/sysadmin2019](https://z.umn.edu/sysadmin2019).

 ---